 Any post that I write that includes the topic of "equine photography" is a joint effort.
-That's because while I know what I want in a shot, I have very little clue over how to achieve it.
-Except to tell Mike, "I have an idea".
+That's because while I know what I want in a shot, I have very little clue about how to achieve it...except to tell Mike, "I have an idea".
 And he unfailingly gets me something better than I envisioned.
-This particular post is about the photos that he shot of me and "Chloe", a purebred Arabian mare with the registered name Vallejo Snowfly.
-Taken December 10th 2014, when I post these photos on Facebook or Instagram they are some of the most remarked upon.
-It includes a little bit about Chloe and quite a bit more about how Mike got the shots that day.
+This particular post is about the photos that he shot of me Robbie and Chloe, two wonderful purebred Arabian mares that made the trip from Colorado to New York to the WGA Equine Program.
+These photos were taken December 10th 2014, and whenever I post theseon Facebook or Instagram they are favorites.
+This post includes a little bit about Chloe and Robbie but quite a bit more about how Mike got the shots that day.

 Professional photographers have an arsenal of filters and layers that can be added to any photo to achieve a "snowfield" using Photoshop in post production.
 I'm more of a fan of "realism" in a set.
-That's why on a snowy day in December I said "Yes!
-Holiday Horse photo shoot".
+That's why on a snowy day in December I said "Yay!
+Holiday Horse photo shoot...woo hoo!".
 In the above photo Chloe is displaying the expression that Mike may (or may not) have had when this project started out.
 Actually, that's not true because any chance to shoot photos puts Mike into his "happy place"!
-Chloe, being the great sport that she was, simply put up with whatever we had in mind on any given day.
+Chloe and Robby, having impecable manners, simply put up with whatever we had in mind on any given day.

 The photos in the gallery above were all shot at with a Canon 70-200mm lens, ISO of 400.
 Due to the changing weather conditions, even using the Octobox flash, Mike experimented with different f stops, from f/5.6 to f/18.
 The darkest image is one where the flash failed to fire

-My equine partner for this shoot was very fondly known as Chloe, an Arabian mare with a distinguished pedigree, no show record and is one of the “unsung” hero’s of the horse world—an amazing lesson horse and ambassador for the Arabian breed.
-Mike and I owned her briefly before she was purchased by the Grier family in Colorado Springs for their daughter Becky.
-At the time Becky.
-At the time Becky would have been about eleven or twelve years old, I can’t really recall.
-When it was time for Becky to head to college, Mike had the great fortune to have Chloe donated to his program at WGA Equine.
+Chloe has no show record and is one of the “unsung” hero’s of the horse world—an amazing lesson horse and ambassador for the Arabian breed.
+Mike and I owned her briefly and later Mike had the great fortune to have Chloe donated to his program at WGA Equine.
 (WGA for Children).
 From the moment she arrived Chloe became a favorite of all the students and was one of the most requested for photos.

-The distinguished pedigree I mentioned?
+The distinguished pedigrees I mentioned?
 Chloe’s registered name was Vallejo Snowfly and her breeder is none other than Katharyn Hart.
-She was sired by DW Bonfire and managed for the DW Bonfire partnership, which included Stan and Susan Morey and Dr. Myron and Jackie Bailey and Bonfire was managed by the Morey’s Hallmark Farms in Edmond OK .
-Chloe was out of the Firedanse (who was by Gdansk) daughter R H Firefly, a National Top Ten driving horse in the 1980’s.
+She was sired by DW Bonfire and out of the Firedanse daughter R H Firefly, a National Top Ten driving horse in the 1980’s.